Romanian keyboard layout

+This was due to the fact that in early versions of Unicode, the Romanian letters Ț (T-comma) and Ș (S-comma) were considered to be glyph variants of Ţ (T-cedilla) and Ş (S-cedilla) respectively, and therefore were not present in the Unicode Standard.
+The letters were only added to the standard in Unicode 3.0 (1999).

 Since Romanian hardware keyboards are not widely available, Cristian Secară has created a driver that allows the Romanian characters to be generated with a US-style keyboard, in all Windows versions previous to Vista.
 It uses the right AltGr key modifier to generate the characters.

 Legacy QWERTZ Windows keyboard

 Before Windows Vista, this keyboard layout was the default for Romanian.
 From Vista onwards, its name is "Romanian (Legacy) Keyboard".

 This legacy layout uses the wrong cedilla-based diacritics instead of the correct commabelow-based ones: Ș and Ț. Beware that in some fonts t-cedilla and T-cedilla are rendered using the commabellow accent, e.g. in some Adobe fonts.